xmobe/typedoc-plantuml/README.md

   (extended types and implemented interfaces) and below (extending types and implementing interfaces) the current type.
   If this number is exceeded the PlantUML layout is switched from top/down to left/right to allow a better readability of the resulting class diagram.
 Default value is `6`.
+* `--umlClassDiagramMemberVisibilityStyle <text|icon>`<br>
+  Use this option to specify how the visibility (private, protected or public) of class members (properties and methods) should be rendered in the class diagrams.
+Default is `icon`.

 ### License